Force over Distance: Chapter 50

 “Jackson.
 Emily.
 Gloria.
 That thing.”

-“Ah,” Rush said dryly.
+“Ah,” Rush said.
 “That thing.”
-He paused, then, very carefully, said, “I don’t know.”
+He paused, then, added, “I don’t know,” with painfully careful diction.

-“Yeah,” Young whispered.
+“Yeah,” Young said.
 “Okay.
 That might be true.
 I have no idea how any of this works.”
 He shifted closer to Rush.
 “Genius, I need to look at your mind.”
 He lifted a hand.
 “Really look.”

 Young had been afraid of this.
 “Why not?” he asked, unable to keep the misery out of his tone.